CubedNetwork/fabulously-optimized-wiki/install-instructions.md

 App version 0.6.2 or higher required, these instructions are for 0.9.2+.

-1. Under "Discover a modpack" section, click on "Fabulously Optimized"
+1. Under "Discover a modpack" section, click on "Fabulously Forgified"
 2. Click `⤓ Install`
    * Optional: Select the version you want by instead clicking the tile → `Versions` → `⤓` on the version you want.
 3. The modpack will now install.